 Here’s an example.

-If the seller says, “Well how do I know that you’ll actually be able to close in two weeks?” here’s how I could respond to that by telling a story…
+If the seller says, “Well, how do I know you’ll be able to close in two weeks?”
+I could respond to that by telling a story…

-“Funny you say that, actually.
+“Funny you say that.
 I was working with a homeowner last week who was in a real bind to sell.
-If he didn’t sell within two weeks, he ran the risk of getting his home repossessed by the bank.
+If he didn’t sell within two weeks, he risked getting his home repossessed by the bank.
 It was a huge mess.
 And reasonably, he asked me the same question.
-He said ‘How do I know you’ll close in time so I don’t lose my home?’ — I’ll tell you what I told him.
+He said, ‘How do I know you’ll close in time so I don’t lose my home?’ — I’ll tell you what I told him.

-I’ve been working in this market for a long time now — I’ve helped buy and sell hundreds of homes — and never once have I missed a deadline.
-The service I offer sellers like yourself IS selling fast… and if I can’t do that… well then I don’t have much of a business, do I?“
+I’ve worked in this market for a long time- I’ve helped buy and sell hundreds of homes — and never once have I missed a deadline.
+The service I offer sellers like yourself IS selling fast… and if I can’t do that… well, I don’t have much of a business, do I?“

 That’s a lot more convincing than just asking someone to trust you.

 So get in the habit of telling stories, and your negotiations will be far more effective and lucrative.

 At least part of your success as a real estate agent or investor depends on your ability to negotiate, which means communicating clearly, listening well, building trust, and even knowing when to walk away.